mental32/data-types/README.md

 ## Boolean

 The Boolean data type represents one of two values, typically denoted as "true" and "false", intended to represent the two truth values of logic and boolean algebra.
-In theory you only need one "bit" to represent a boolean data type in practice this doesn't work quite well since the smallest registers avaliable on modern processors may only carry 8 or 4 bits
+In theory you only need one "bit" to represent a boolean data type in practice this doesn't work quite well since the smallest registers avaliable on modern processors can only carry 8 or 4 bits

+Booleans have become explicity represented in most "modern" languages through the use of a keyword, which may or may not be reserved by the language.
+In Python (since 2.3) the language reserves the words `True` and `False` to represent the two instances of a boolean, and there is `bool` which is the base class for a Boolean, C++ and a majority of other languages use the lowercase alternatives `true` and `false` where `false = 0` and `true = !false`.

 ## Character